 ABOUT THE AUTHOR

-Ross MacTaggart was born in 1957, in Detroit, Michigan, and spent his childhood weekends aboard a fiberglass sailboat (while pining for the few classic wooden yachts that plied Michigan's Clinton River), and later moved to New York City, where he had a thriving architectural design business during the 1980s and early 1990s.
-Retiring early, MacTaggart felt himself drawn to a calmer, more affordable life than New York could provide; Kansas has offered a refuge since 1996.
+MacTaggart was born in 1957, in Detroit, Michigan, and spent his childhood weekends aboard a fiberglass sailboat (while pining for the few classic wooden yachts that plied Michigan's Clinton River), and later moved to New York City, where he had a thriving architectural design business during the 1980s and early 1990s.
+Retiring early, MacTaggart felt himself drawn to a calmer life than New York could provide; Kansas has offered a refuge since 1996.
+When not writing and researching, MacTaggart restores vintage lighting.